 3. Sewing Kit

-These decorated pill bottles can turn your never-ending search for a particular crafting item into short work.
-This survival guide should help you make a well-rounded sewing kit.
+Pill bottles have so many uses!
+For example, they can turn your never-ending search for a particular crafting item into short work.

 4. Waterproof Money Container

 Another of the ultimate survival tips is to always carry around money.

 You cannot use automated teller machines (ATMs) or credit cards all the time such as during disasters.

 Money is easy to keep.
 You can place it inside your pockets or purses, but it may get wet in certain situations.